nicoespeon/vscode-slides/README.md

 ## Features

 - ⚡ Toggle Slides mode with a shortcut
-- 🎨 Apply optimized settings for presentation
 - 👐 Handy shortcuts to navigate between slides
 - 📊 Preview Mardown files for better presentations
+- 🎨 Optimized settings for presentation
+- 👩‍🎨 Customize settings to your needs

 ### Toggle Slides mode